nick-gable/video-cut-generator/README.md

 `opencv-python` is used in `generate_cuts` to display movies.

+`ffmpeg` is used in `make_cuts` and `splice` for cutting out segments of the movies, and for splicing them together. `ffmpeg` is called directly from the system shell, so make sure that you either have it in your PATH or have the executable in the same directory as the Python scripts.

 Make sure that `files.py` is in the same folder when scripts are ran, since it is referenced by the other modules.

 ## generate_cuts